rodriguez-gaston/tailwind-design-system/README.md

 }
 ```

-In case we want to keep also de Tailwind colors, we can move the colors object inside the `extend: {}`
+In case we want to keep also the Tailwind colors, we can move the colors object inside the `extend: {}`